-The following tuition and fees schedule is effective for the 2021-22 academic year.
-Tuition and fees are subject to change annually.

-Tuition is applicable to all students, including those in approved off-campus programs such as Study Abroad and internships.
-Students enrolled in courses in excess of a normal full-time schedule will be assessed an additional tuition charge.
-For purposes of tuition billing and financial aid eligibility, full-time status is determined on a semester basis and consists of 12 to 18 credit hours per semester.
-Students carrying more than 18 credit hours will be charged for each credit over 18, unless they meet eligibility for the Special Honors and Rewards Program (SHARP).
+The following tuition is effective for the 2021-22 academic year.
+Tuition is subject to change annually and is applicable to all students, including those in an approved off-campus program.
+For purposes of financial aid eligibility, full-time status is determined on a semester basis.
 When repeating courses already attempted, students may be assessed a fee for those courses.
 Students are assessed tuition upon course registration each semester.
-Summer is considered a separate term.
-The semester credit hour rate is \$993 per credit.
+Summer is considered a separate semester.